-- A. Students are required to have the following resources: - 1.
-The New Oxford Annotated Bible: New Revised Standard Version with the Apocrypha.
+- 1. The New Oxford Annotated Bible: New Revised Standard Version with the Apocrypha.
 Fully Revised Fourth Edition, Michael D. Coogan, editor (Oxford: Oxford University Press, 2010). - N.B.
-While students may already own a copy of the Bible, this edition of the Bible is required for the course since it contains essays and tables that will be used throughout the semester.
+While students may already own a copy of the Bible, this edition of the Bible is required for the course since it contains essays and tables that will be referenced throughout the semester.
 You can never have too many bibles! - 2.
 A copy of Dei Verbum.
-You can use your own copy or avail yourself of the pdf on the course website. - 3.
+You can use your own copy or avail yourself of the pdf on the course OWL website. - 3.
 Marielle Frigge.
 Beginning Biblical Studies, Revised Edition.
-Winona, MN: Anselm Academic, 2013. - 4.
+Winona, MN: Anselm Academic, 2013.

+When the textbook refers to biblical passages, it is assumed that the student will read these passages in addition to the textbook material. - 4.
 Throughout the semester the instructor will distribute or assign additional resources via OWL/SAKAI.
-Please ensure your UWO email address is active and able to receive messages (i.e. not full!), since OWL/SAKAI sends notices to UWO addresses only. - B. The following text is recommended as a helpful and enduring resource: - 1.
-Brown, Raymond E., Roland E. Murphy and Joseph A. Fitzmyer.
-The New Jerome Biblical Commentary.
-Study Hardback.
-ISBN 978-2-89646-373-2.
-This will be referred to below as NIBC.
+Please ensure your UWO email address is active and able to receive messages (i.e. not full!), since OWL/SAKAI sends notices to UWO addresses only.